Sign In

 What should I take with me on my first day?

 Your makeup kit and a notebook that will fit in your back pocket, plus a pen or two to make notes.
-Assistants can be given many tasks at the beginning of the day; you don’t want to forget who asked you to do what.
+Trainees can be given many tasks at the beginning of the day; you don’t want to forget who asked you to do what.

 What sort of salary will I be looking at?